 Nepotism

-Benjamin Harrison Nepotism is the act of granting an advantage, privilege, or position to relatives or friends in an occupation or field.
-These fields may include but are not limited to: business, politics, academia, entertainment, sports, religion, and health care.
+Benjamin Harrison Nepotism is the act of granting an advantage, privilege, or position to relatives in an occupation or field.
+These fields can include business, politics, academia, entertainment, sports, religion or health care.
+In concept it is similar to cronyism.
 The term originated with the assignment of nephews, sons, or other relatives to important positions by Catholic popes and bishops.
+It has often been witnessed in autocracies, whereby traditional aristocracies usually contested amongst themselves in order to obtain leverage, status, etc.

-Nepotism has been criticized since ancient history by several philosophers, including Aristotle, Valluvar, and Confucius, condemning it as both evil and unwise.
+Nepotism has been criticized since ancient history by philosophers including Aristotle, Valluvar, and Confucius, condemning it as both evil and unwise.
 Provided by Wikipedia

 Showing 1 - 1 results of 1 for search 'Nepote', query time: 0.01s Refine Results